amper43/hastic-server-wiki/Configuration.md

 GRAFANA_URL=http://localhost:3000
 ```

-This variables will be set as environment variables and will have highest priority.
+This variables will be set as environment variables and will have the highest priority.
-Note: variable from `.env` file will be applyed only if `docker-compose.yml` have variable name in `services.server.environment` section.
+>Note: variable from `.env` file will be applied only if `docker-compose.yml` has variable name in `services.server.environment` section.
 Example for `ZMQ_CONNECTION_STRING` from Hastic's [docker-compose.yml](https://github.com/hastic/hastic-server/blob/master/docker-compose.yml):
 ```
     environment:
       ZMQ_CONNECTION_STRING: ${ZMQ_CONNECTION_STRING:-tcp://analytics:8002}